Heart Smart Centre

 Heart attack vs Cardiac Arrest – what is the difference?

-By Dr. Claudine Lewis - Articles,News,News & Events,Tips
+By - Articles,News,News & Events,Tips

 We hear the very tragic story of a young star athlete who was playing sports and collapsed suddenly on the field and died, or died in sleep without any knowledge for any medical problems.
 Most often, these cases are caused by sudden cardiac arrest.
 People often use these terms interchangeably, but they are not synonyms.
 A heart attack is when blood flow to the heart is blocked, and sudden cardiac arrest is when the heart malfunctions and suddenly stops beating unexpectedly.
 A heart attack is a “circulation” problem and sudden cardiac arrest is an “electrical” problem.